vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 30. What is if let?

 ### Answer:
-`if let` unwraps optional inside an if block.
+`if let` unwraps an optional inside an if block.

 ### Example:
 ```swift